 Conference Center Information

 The health and safety of our guests and the community is our top priority.
-Given the current concerns related to COVID-19 we will be closing the Central Penn College Conference Center from March 20 through May 31, 2020.
+Given the current concerns related to COVID-19, the Conference Center will remain closed until December 31, 2020.
 The college’s leadership team is continually monitoring the situation.
 As additional information is made available it will be located here.